engr101staff/engr101matlab/_sources/working_with_images/main.rst

   img = hsv2rgb(hsv);

+.. admonition :: Warning!

-Something to keep in mind is that you should *only* use :code:`imshow()` with RGB matrices.
+  :code:`imshow()` only works with RGB matrices.
 If you want to look at an HSV image, convert it before using :code:`imshow()`.
-Otherwise the result you see looks really weird.

-Finally, the HSV represenation in MATLAB uses values that range between 0 and 1, rather than integers between 0 and 255.
-So a "full" saturation pixel would have a value of 1 in the saturation channel, for example.

 --------------------------------------
 Exercise: Image Desaturation using HSV